-A study conducted by SingHealth Polyclinics and sponsored by the Singapore Heart Foundation shows that patients who diligently take their cholesterol medicines – mostly statins – can lower their cholesterol levels and lead a longer life.
+A study conducted by SingHealth Polyclinics (SHP) and sponsored by the Singapore Heart Foundation showed that patients who diligently take their cholesterol medicines – mostly statins – can lower their cholesterol levels and lead a longer life.

 How statins work

 High cholesterol can be reduced with medication such as statins – the most commonly used drugs to control low density lipoprotein (LDL) cholesterol.
 Statins work by blocking an enzyme that produces this “bad” cholesterol in the liver.

 High levels of cholesterol – a waxy, fat-like substance that contributes to artery-clogging plaque – raise the risk of vascular diseases such as stroke and diabetes.
 A low-fat diet and increased exercise can reduce cholesterol levels.
 Smoking and a sedentary lifestyle raise one’s risks.